pkrishna1801/system-design/README.md

 ##  Component Breakdown

 ###  Elasticsearch → Custom Producer
 A custom producer is used to extract data from Elasticsearch in real time.
 Unlike Logstash, which is more generic, this custom producer offers greater flexibility for high-throughput scenarios.
 It Supports JSON normalization, timestamp adjustments, and schema validation before sending to Kinesis

 ###  Custom Producer → Kinesis Data Streams
-a fully managed and horizontally scalable stream ingestion service.
+A fully managed and horizontally scalable stream ingestion service.
 Kinesis is responsible for ingesting and distributing the data in real time.
 It supports enhanced fan-out (EFO), which allows consumers like Flink to receive data with low latency and high throughput.
 This step serves as the primary ingestion buffer, providing ordering guarantees, durability, and built-in integration with downstream AWS analytics services.

 ### Kinesis Data Analytics (Flink)

-ingested data is then consumed by Kinesis Data Analytics, where Apache Flink jobs perform real-time processing.
+Ingested data is then consumed by Kinesis Data Analytics, where Apache Flink jobs perform real-time processing.
 Flink is used here to extract and compute features such as hour of the day, day of the week, and session duration.
 It also handles event enrichment using metadata such as zip-code-based location or behavioral tags.
 The advantage of using Flink over Lambda or Kafka Streams lies in its powerful support for both stateless and stateful stream transformations, windowing, and dynamic joins.
 This allows the pipeline to remain responsive and accurate even under evolving data conditions.

 ### Redis (Lookup)

 During stream processing in Flink, auxiliary data such as zip-code-to-region mappings or customer segments is fetched from Redis.
 Redis is chosen for its sub-millisecond response time, allowing Flink to perform lookups without compromising throughput or latency.
 Rather than persisting feature data in Redis, the system treats it purely as a fast, in-memory lookup table.
 This approach helps minimize state management within Flink

 ### Kinesis (Enriched) → Lambda
-he processed events are written to a second Kinesis stream and consumed by an AWS Lambda function.
+The processed events are written to a second Kinesis stream and consumed by an AWS Lambda function.
 Lambda is configured with batch processing enabled, which allows it to process groups of records efficiently.
 Within Lambda, additional tasks such as schema validation, field filtering, and transformation into the ML API’s input format are performed.
 It also handles retries, error logging, and asynchronous communication with the ML inference endpoint.

 ### ML REST API